What might gastrointestinal problems mean in a newborn?

 Temperament and adjusting to the world.
 Newborns must make adjustments to the world around them.
 Not all babies have the same temperament.
 Some adjust to lights, loud noises, and all the other stimulation around them without trouble.
 Others are not able to adapt as easily.
 Just like adults, some babies are easygoing, and some are impatient.
-Crying may be one way for a baby to vent feelings as he or she is getting adjusted to the world.
+Crying may be one way for a baby to vent feelings as they are getting adjusted to the world.

 Oversensitive to gas.
 Some people think that gas may be to blame for colic.
 But there is little evidence that this is the case.
 In fact, treating gas has no effect on colic in babies.
 The normal amount of gas that is made as food is digested may be more uncomfortable for some babies than others.
-If a baby with colic seems to pass more gas than other babies do, it is probably due to swallowing more air while crying for prolonged periods of time.
+If a baby with colic seems to pass more gas than other babies do, it's probably due to swallowing more air while crying for prolonged periods of time.
 Some adjustment in the nursing mother's diet can be tried.
 Try to stay away from milk products, caffeine, and gas-producing foods.

 Milk allergy.
 It's rare for colic to be caused by a true milk allergy.
 But some babies may be more sensitive to cow's milk-based formulas.
 Your baby's healthcare provider may recommend changing formulas to a soy-based formula to see if this helps ease the symptoms of colic.